-It will pick up the time & date from NTP server.
+- Manual: Just type in time & date using following format: hh:mm:ss yyyy-mm-dd. - Use this PC time: It will pick up the time & date of the PC you run the web browser. - NTP server: It will pick up the time and date from NTP server.
 In this case please make sure you have Internet access and proper network setup, specially gateway and DNS.
-You can check proper Internet access using ping from the Open-E iSCSI console (press F1 on console to find out keyboard shortcuts).
-To use this option you must set correct NTP server in function Clock settings.

-note Time setting is very important for proper work of the server.
+You can check proper Internet access using ping from the iSCSI console (press F1 on console to find out keyboard shortcuts).
+To use this option you must set correct NTP server in function Clock settings. - note Time setting is very important for proper work of the server.

-Function: Power button settings
+Function "Power button settings"

-In this section you specify which action will be performed in case of power button is pressed
+In this section you specify which action will be performed in case of power button is pressed.
+Options: is available:

-Options: